HDT3213/godis/README.md

 Please be advised, NEVER think about using this in production environment.

-This repository implemented most features of redis, including 5 data structures, ttl, publish/subscribe, AOF persistence and server side cluster mode.
+Gods implemented most features of redis, including 5 data structures, ttl, publish/subscribe, geo and AOF persistence.

+Godis can run as a server side cluster which is transparent to client.
+You can connect to any node in the cluster to access all data in the cluster:

 If you could read Chinese, you can find more details in [My Blog](https://www.cnblogs.com/Finley/category/1598973.html).

-## Running
+## Get Started

 You can get runnable program in the releases of this repository, which supports Linux and Darwin system.